My Academic Geneology

 It is almost fifty years since my higher education began, and in that time there have been hundreds who have influenced me—most notably Plato and Aristotle, Shankara and Buddha, Epictetus and Aurelius, Hobbes and Descartes, Schopenhauer, Orwell, Piaget.
 But a few have had a special impact on my thought, and for whom I feel the greatest affinity.
 All are from the Western philosophical or scientific tradition, the only tradition about which I’m qualified to make good judgments.
 I list them in the order I encountered their thought.
 Continue reading Intellectual Heroes

-This is a list of some good books on artificial intelligence and robotics that I recommend.
-For more information click on one of the links below.
+This is a list of some books on artificial intelligence and robotics that I recommend.
+For more information click on one of the links below. (** Books that especially influenced me.)
 Continue reading Good Books on Artificial Intelligence and Robotics

 The Age of Spiritual Machines: When Computers Exceed Human Intelligence